ybezsonov/kro/test/README.md

 1. Use existing Kubernetes testing frameworks (when possible): Don't reinvent the wheel.
     If a feature is not covered by existing frameworks, contribute to them.
-3. Focus on Symphony's logic, not on other controllers or Kubernetes components. e.g avoid testing native controllers, ACK or Karpenter's behaviour...
+3. Focus on KRO's logic, not on other controllers or Kubernetes components. e.g avoid testing native controllers, ACK or Karpenter's behaviour...
 4. Prioritize integration tests, validate with end to end tests.
 5. Maintain seperation of concerns, controller logic, integration tests, and e2e tests